-To be able to predict adaptive dynamics, we must know something about the mutations that contribute to adaptive evolution.
-Having the ability to predict adaptive evolution is important when faced with threats like antibiotic resistant ‘super bugs’ or evolving zoonotic pathogens.
-Most of what we know about the characteristics of beneficial mutations comes from theory involving populations that are already really well adapted to their environment.
-In reality, populations can be vastly less fit than theory assumes.
+To be able to predict evolution, we must know something about the mutations that contribute to adaptive evolution.
+Having the ability to predict adaptive evolution is important when faced with threats like antibiotic resistant ‘super bugs’ or evolving zoonotic or opportunistic pathogens.

-Previously, I have studied compensatory adaptation of Aspergillus nidulans in a complex medium.
+In my MSc work, I studied compensatory adaptation of Aspergillus nidulans in a complex medium.
 Using a maximum likelihood-based model, I found that the number of major fitness jumps during adaptive walks is independent of starting fitness—populations undergo two major changes in fitness, on average.
 On-going research will determine whether the number of fitness increases corresponds to the number of mutations fixed.